evabrinkmann/capstone-project/README.md

 ### `npm install`

-In the project directory

-### `npm start`

-will throw you an error as of a missing sensitive key needed for firebase.
+In the project directory `npm start` will throw you an error of a missing key needed for firebase.
+This key is only visible to the author.
 To view the app in the browser please click [here](https://evas-project.firebaseapp.com).

 ## Acknowledgement